Student Symposium

 PROGRAM INFORMATION:

-The Student Symposium begins on the afternoon of Wednesday, August 30th and continues nonstop through Monday night, September 4th.
+The Student Symposium begins on the afternoon of Thursday, August 29 and continues nonstop through Monday night, September 2.
 Expect to spend more waking hours than seems possible viewing and discussing films with Symposium faculty, guests, and other students.

 The approximate schedule is as follows:

-• WEDNESDAY AFTERNOON: Check-in, orientation at 4PM; WEDNESDAY EVENING: Get-acquainted gathering, film screening
+• THURSDAY AFTERNOON: Check-in, orientation at 4PM; THURSDAY EVENING: Get-acquainted gathering, film screening

-• THURSDAY AFTERNOON: Students-only symposium; THURSDAY EVENING: Opening Night Feed, film screenings
+• FRIDAY AFTERNOON: Students-only symposium; FRIDAY EVENING: Opening Night Feed, film screenings

-• FRIDAY MORNING: Breakfast discussion; FRIDAY ALL DAY: Film screenings;
+• SATURDAY MORNING: Breakfast discussion; SATURDAY ALL DAY: Film screenings;

-• FRIDAY AFTERNOON: Students-only symposium
+• SATURDAY AFTERNOON: Students-only symposium

-• (SATURDAY, SUNDAY AND MONDAY SCHEDULES ARE SIMILAR TO FRIDAY)
+• (SUNDAY AND MONDAY SCHEDULES ARE SIMILAR TO FRIDAY)

 Films seen by the students are chosen by the Festival and these selections must be adhered to.
 Your special student pass also provides admission to the Opening Night Feed, Labor Day Picnic, and other selected events.